 Moon Quarters and Signs

 The first quarter begins at the New Moon, when the Sun and Moon are in the same place, or "conjunct".
 This means the Sun and Moon are in the same degree of the same sign.
 The Moon is not visible at first, since it rises at the same time as the Sun.
 The New Moon is a time of new beginnings of projects that favor growth and expansion.
 The first quarter is the time of germination, emergence, and outwardly directed activity.
+For all people that love playing games of luck, this period is especially good for gambling because the moon will magnify your inner will to change the outcome, and the chances to win should be higher than usual.
+For that we recommend Bonusroulette.fr if you want to play roulette, blackjack or slots online.

 The second quarter happens halfway between the New Moon and the Full Moon when the Sun and Moon are at right angles (90 degrees).
 This "half Moon" rises around noon and sets around midnight.
 The second quarter is the time of growth, development, and articulation of things already existing.